Michigan Wolverines softball: Hutchins era

 Carol Hutchins became the head coach of the Michigan Wolverines softball team in 1985.
 When she took over as head coach, Hutchins reportedly "had a tiny salary, an only slightly larger budget, and had to take care of her own field, throwing down lime and riding the lawn tractor."
 Since Hutchins became Michigan's coach, the team has never had a losing season.
 Hutchins' teams have also won 19 Big Ten Conference regular-season titles and 18 NCAA regional championships.
 She has been named Big Ten Coach of the Year on eighteen occasions and National Fastpitch Coaches Association (NFCA) National Coach of the Year twice.

 She led the Michigan softball team to its first NCAA Women's College World Series championship in 2005.
 The decisive game was won in dramatic fashion, with a Samantha Findlay home run in the top of the 10th inning, producing a 4–1 final.
-The 2005 Michigan Wolverines softball team was the first team from East of the Mississippi River to win the Women's College World Series.
-(Hutchins played shortstop for Michigan State when they won the AIAW national championship in 1976.)
+The 2005 Michigan Wolverines softball team was the first team from East of the Mississippi River to win the NCAA Women's College World Series.
+(Hutchins played shortstop for Michigan State when they won the AIAW WCWS national championship in 1976.)
 The Ann Arbor News described the team's accomplishment this way:"What happened during the past five months might be the most unlikely accomplishment in the history of a storied athletics program, analogous to setting out to win an NCAA hockey title at the University of New Mexico.
 Then doing it.
 Now, before you dismiss that as hyperbole, consider a few factors.
 Like the fact that, because of cold weather, the Wolverines played their first 33 games on the road, roughly half the season.
 Try doing that in football or basketball.
 Then there's recruiting.
 Softball is still a sport dominated by West Coast talent. ...
 There's a reason no team East of the Mississippi had won an NCAA softball title until now."

 After Michigan defeated No. 1 ranked Arizona in March 2005, Hutchins told a reporter, "Yes, there is softball east of the Rockies."
 The performance of the 2005 team also set Michigan records in several categories: